getlantern/lantern/README.md

 ## Building Installers

 As of this writing, the Lantern installers are built using [install4j](http://www.ej-technologies.com/products/install4j/overview.html).
-In addition, the installation scripts require an [Exceptional](http://www.exceptional.io) license.
-If you want to build installers using the `(deb|osx|win)Install*.bash` scripts, you need to obtain a license of these programs.
+If you want to build installers using the `(deb|osx|win)Install*.bash` scripts, you need to obtain a license.
 Note that this is not required in order to build and run Lantern from source.

 The scripts that build the installers expect the described files in the corresponding paths relative to the lantern base folder:

-    # Exceptional license key.
-    ./lantern_getexceptional.txt
     # Windows install4j license certificate.
     ../secure/bns_cert.p12
     # OS X install4j license certificate.